LUXROBO/virtual-modi/README.md

 # Install new python environment for VirtualMODI package, choose python version >= 3.6
 conda create --name virtual-modi python=3.6

-# Make sure that your python's version is compatible with PyMODI
+# Make sure that your python version is compatible with VirtualMODI
 python --version

 # After you properly install the python environment, activate it